Audjust API Overview

 Analyze

 Extracts a self-similarity matrix, beat(-ish) boundaries, duration, BPM, and optionally raw audio features from an audio file.
 You can cache these results and pass them to the resize API below or use them to build new functionality of your own.
+Useful for beat extraction, aligning animations or video to audio, and audio similarity search.

 POST https://api.audjust.com/analyze